Tag: brain

 New Study: Drinking Tea Improves Brain Health

-A recent study led by researchers from the National University of Sinapore revealed that regular tea drinkers have better organized brain regions associated with healthy cognitive function, compared to non-tea drinkers.
+A recent study led by researchers from the National University of Sinapore (NUS) revealed that regular tea drinkers have better organized brain regions associated with healthy cognitive function, compared to non-tea drinkers.
 Here’s what you need to know.

 More Motivation!
 Exercise Improves Brain Function, Study Reports